deployment-academy/deployment-academy.github.io/content/posts/devsecops/cockroachdb-vault-pki-certmanager.md

 ---
-title: "CockroachDB with Vault PKI and cert-manager"
+title: "CockroachDB with HashiCorp Vault PKI and cert-manager"
 description: "In this tutorial we are going to spin up a CockroachDB secure cluster running in Kubernetes with certificates managed by HashiCorp Vault and issued by cert-manager."
 date: 2022-11-25T12:14:53-05:00
 lastmod: 2022-11-25T12:14:53-05:00